Skip to content

 • To extract attributes instead of telemetry, move fields from the telemetry map to the attributes map.

-1. Optionally, click Test payload decoder to validate.
+1. Optionally, click Test payload decoder to validate the script against a sample payload.

 2. Click Add.